LEND Regional Consortia

-The Southern Regional Consortium was formed in 2011 and includes programs located in the following states in the South: Oklahoma, Arkansas*, Texas, Louisiana, and Alabama.
+The Southern Regional Consortium was formed in 2011 and includes programs located in the following states in the South: Oklahoma, Arkansas*, Texas, and Louisiana.

 The Southeast Consortium was formed in 2004 and representes states in the southeastern United States that have either a Leadership Education in Neurodevelopmental Disabilities (LEND) and/or University Center for Excellence in Developmental Disabilities (UCEDD) program including Tennessee, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, and Kentucky.

 The Northeast Consortium includes programs in the following states: Massachusetts, Connecticut, Maine, New Hampshire, New York, Rhode Island, and Vermont.